 Official class time is both Monday and Wednesday 3:30 - 4:45 pm in Waterman 427, but formal class meetings will be limited.
-Firstly, we will only meet Wednesday 3:30 - 4:45 pm in Discovery W407 until the actual formal presentation dates.
-These meetings will not be every week (see details below).
-You will be informed/reminded in advance by e-mail via Blackboard of the class meetings.
+Firstly, we will only meet Wednesday 3:30 - 4:45 pm in Discovery W213 until the actual formal presentation dates.
+These meetings will not be every week.

-Each student's presentation will occur during a Wednesday class time at the end of the semester.
+Student's presentation will occur at the end of the semester on days when there is no regularly scheduled Chemistry seminar.
 There will be two seminars presented per 75 min class period.
 The location for the seminars will be Waterman 427.
 All faculty and students in the Department of Chemistry will be invited to attend these seminars.